microsoft/clrmd/doc/v2_roadmap.md

 4. Consider using native memory where it makes sense (basically limit small allocations and other memory thrashing.  **Completed** - *The library has moved to using Span with stackalloc/ArrayPool.Rent in the vast majority of allocation cases.
 I've also removed the usage of most marshalled arrays in PInvoke signatures, preferring instead to pass pointers to byte arrays.*
 5. Clean up the design of a lot of weird parts of the library.  - **Approved** - *That is the goal of ClrMD 2.0.*
 6. Improve the messages and exceptions thrown by the library. - **Tentatively Planned**
-7. Document the expected 'cost' of main operations in memory/CPU.  - **Unsure** - *There's so many factors here I'm not sure what success looks like, but I'll take a look.*
+7. Document the expected 'cost' of main operations in memory/CPU.  - **Unsure** - *There's so many factors here I'm not sure what success looks like.
+I think providing a set of benchmarks would be ideal for developers to understand what expected performance should look like.
+This is not something I intend to tackle for the 2.0 release.*

 # TODO reminders